Bio

 All my life, wherever I’ve called home, I’ve nurtured and tended a garden of herbs, flowers, fruits and vegetables.

-I’m now 42 and I have come full circle.
-I have found my shape and form.
-I can see how each path that I’ve explored has given me the foundation and building blocks for the work that I do now and how it has provided me with the insight and depth for the path that lies ahead.
+I’m now 43 and my experiences have come full circle.
+I can see how each path that I’ve ventured has shaped the building blocks for the work that I do now.

 “What we are doing to the forests of the world is but a mirror reflection of what we are doing to ourselves and to one another.”